antpass79/tic-tac-toe-server/README.md

 ## Introduction

 I started to work on this project for the purpose of to learn some new technologies.
 A simple application to put all together what I wanted to study was perfect for my aim.
+At the present this is a working in progress project that I'm using to learn and study new things.
+I try to update and do refactoring every sections based on my study.

-I take it for granted that this game is known, otherwise it's easy to find on google something about it.
+I take it for granted that this game is known, otherwise it's easy to find on Google something about it.

 In the past, every time that a new language came in front of me for work or hobby, I used the Tic Tac Toe game to learn it.
 MFC, C#, javascript are examples of languages that I learnt thanks to this game.
+Now there are a lot of new things to know, but I wanted to use the same example.

 ### Goals